-For fans of spicy food, Skhug and Harissa are two popular sauces that deliver a kick of heat while adding layers of complexity to any dish.
+For fans of spicy food, the difference between Skhug and Harissa is essential to understand.
+These two popular sauces deliver a kick of heat while adding layers of complexity to any dish.
 Though they serve similar purposes in the culinary world, they are unique in their flavors, ingredients, and regional origins.
 Skhug is a Middle Eastern sauce, primarily from Yemen and Israel, known for its herbaceous freshness, while Harissa is a North African paste that delivers a smoky, earthy punch.
-Understanding the differences between these two condiments will help you use them more effectively in the kitchen, making them indispensable for a range of dishes.
+Understanding the difference between Skhug and Harissa will help you use them more effectively in the kitchen, making them indispensable for a range of dishes.

 What Are Skhug and Harissa?